bruceyk/etcd-operator/README.md

 # etcd operator

-### Project status: archived
+### Project status: Active

-This project is no longer actively developed or maintained.
-The project exists here for historical reference.
-If you are interested in the future of the project and taking over stewardship, please contact etcd-dev@googlegroups.com.
+This project is a fork of coreos/etcd-operator and aim to study it with new k8s version especially in k3d env.

 ### Overview